This industry is dominated by, with the exception of the United States, countries from the Asia Pacific region.

 High-tech companies face a number of opportunities and threats to their businesses.
 The companies best placed to deal with a challenge will consider it as an opportunity, whilst those poorly prepared will face the challenge as a threat.

-Before the COVID-19 crisis, there were several trends that high-tech companies were responding to.
-Some of those have accelerated because of COVID-19 and are likely to continue over the coming years.
+Before the COVID-19 crisis, there were several trends that chemical companies were responding to.
+As the industry recovers from the pandemic some of those trends remain, and some new challenges have emerged.
 Those include:

 To stay relevant and competitive, high-tech firms must: